 [NDA.
 OSW, Vol. 4, 1800–1801.]

 Midshipman Stevens was not the only person in need of instructions.
-While it was abundantly clear that if the Phoebe’s voyage was illegal under the 1794 and 1800 Federal laws banning U.S. participation in the foreign slave trade, the vessel and cargo could be condemned in a Federal Court, with the exception of the slaves.
-The laws said nothing about how the slaves were to be dealt with.
-The arrival of the Phoebe with its human cargo apparently caught Navy Secretary Stodddert by surprise, as we can see in his instructions to U.S. Attorney Jared Ingersoll:
+While it was abundantly clear that if the Phoebe’s voyage was illegal under the 1794 and 1800 Federal laws banning U.S. participation in the foreign slave trade, and that the vessel and cargo could be condemned in a Federal Court, with the exception of the slaves.
+These laws said nothing about authorities should handle the disposition of and enslaved captives.
+The arrival of the Phoebe and its human cargo apparently caught Navy Secretary Stodddert by surprise, as evidenced in his instructions to Jared Ingersoll, the U.S. Attorney in Philadelphia:

 To Jared Ingersol, Philadelphia, Pa., from Secretary of the Navy